PaNOSC-ViNYL/ase/doc/ase/setup-overview.rst

 **Common surfaces**

-The :mod:`ase.lattice.surface` module contains a number of functions for creating the most common surfaces in a minimal unit cell, and for adding adsorbates to these surfaces.
+The :mod:`ase.build` module contains a number of functions for creating the most common surfaces in a minimal unit cell, and for adding adsorbates to these surfaces.